cyberbluz/Detection-and-Analysis/README.md

+# Never pass up an opportunity to breakout a copy of NIST

 ![image](https://github.com/user-attachments/assets/44f84a02-6a02-4b87-b4b2-62cc5c91570c)

 ## In this phase of the project, I will use NIST 800-61 Incident Handling Guide and work through several Alerts created by MS Sentinel.